 What is equine flu?
 Influenza is a viral infection that affects the respiratory system resulting in a high fever, runny nose and coughing.
 Though rarely fatal, it can be a very debilitating disease that can take a considerable amount of time for horses to recover from.
 A major outbreak occurred in the UK during 2019 mainly affected unvaccinated animals, although some vaccinated horses also showed clinical signs.

 Which horses need the vaccination?
 Every horse should be vaccinated against equine flu.
 It is a requirement for competition horses to have up to date protection under the rules of most governing bodies.
 If competing under FEI rules, horses must have been vaccinated within six months, plus up to 21 days, of a competition, but cannot have been vaccinated within seven days of arriving at a competition venue.
-Many governing bodies that previously required annual vaccinations moved to six-monthly following the 2019 outbreak – the latest details are available here – although some of these rules changed in 2020 due to the human coronavirus pandemic.
+Many governing bodies now follow the same rules – read the latest equine flu vaccination rules.

 How often?
-First one at around five months old, second one about four weeks later (21-92 days), then again around six months (150- 215 days) and then annually or more frequently depending on the rules of individual disciplines, e.g. British Eventing requires a booster within six months of competition.
+First one is typically given around five months old, second one about four weeks later (21-60 days), then again around six months (120-180 days), followed by every six months and 21 days, or annually depending on the rules of individual disciplines, e.g. British Dressage and British Showjumping are annual, FEI and BE are six months and 21 days.
 If the horse misses its regular booster then the course may need to be started again for the horse to be compliant with affiliated competition rules in the UK (check the rules of your governing body).
+The British Horseracing Authority’s windows between the first, second and third vaccines are 21-60 days, then 120-180 days, followed by six monthly boosters.
+In all cases, horses should not attend competions within seven days of receiving a vaccine.

 Any other relevant info: Only healthy horses should be vaccinated for flu.
 If your horse has a temperature, cough or is unwell in any way, make your vet aware before he vaccinates your horse with flu, as the vaccine could make him more ill.